 Land Use Acres % of Total Acres Dwelling Units

 Open Space 2,833 30%

 Residential 802 9% 7,648

 Commercial 302 3%

 Village Area 560 6% 11,126

-Residential 530

-Mixed-Use 30

 Industrial 2,510 27%

 Institutional 1,120 12%

 Parks 151 2%

-Right-of Way 1,023 11%
+Right-of-Way 1,023 11%

 Total 9,302 100% 18, 774

-Table 2-3 Community Plan Land Use Designations General Plan Land Use Community Plan Designation Considerations Description Residential Density (du/ac) Non- Residential Building Intensity Park, Open Space, and Recreation Open Space None Provides for the preservation of land that has distinctive scenic, natural or cultural features; that contributes to community character and form; or that contains environmentally sensitive resources.
+General Plan Land Use Community Plan Designation Use Consideration s Description Residentia I Density (du/ac) Non- Residential Building Intensity Park, Open Space, and Recreation Open Space None Provides for the preservation of land that has distinctive scenic, natural or cultural features; that contributes to community character and form; or that contains environmentally sensitive resources.
 Applies to land or water areas that are undeveloped, generally free from development, or developed with very low-intensity uses that respect natural environmental characteristics and are compatible with the open space use.
-Open Space may have utility for: primarily passive park and recreation use; conservation of land, water, or other natural resources; historic or scenic purposes; visual relief; or landform preservation.
-Limited Population- based Parks None Provides for areas designated for passive and/or active recreational uses, such as community parks and neighborhood parks.
+Open Space may have utility for: primarily passive park and recreation use; conservation of land, water, or other natural resources; historic or scenic purposes; visual relief: or landform preservation.
+Limited Limited 1 k, Open Space Population- based Parks None Provides for areas designated for passive and/or active recreational uses, such as community parks and neighborhood parks.
 It will allow for facilities and services to meet the recreational needs of the community as defined by the community plan.
-Limited Limited Resource-based Parks None Provides for recreational parks to be located at, or centered on, notable natural or man-made features (beaches, canyons, habitat systems, lakes, historic sites, and cultural facilities) and are intended to serve the citywide population as well as visitors.
-Limited intial Residential - Very Low None Provides for single-family housing within the lowest-density range.
-0 - 4 du/ac Residential - Low None Provides for both single-family and multifamily housing within a low- density range.
+Limited Limited Par Resource-based Parks None Provides for recreational parks to be located at, or centered on, notable natural or man-made features (beaches, canyons, habitat systems, lakes, historic sites, and cultural facilities) and are intended to serve the citywide population as well as visitors.
+Limited Limited Residential - Very Low None Provides for single-family housing within the lowest-density range.
+0 - 4 du/ac ential Residential - Low None Provides for both single-family and multifamily housing within a low- density range.
 5 - 9 du/ac Residential Residential - Low Medium None Provides for both single-family and multifamily housing within a low- medium-density range.
 10 - 14 du/ac Residential - Medium None Provides for both single-family and multifamily housing within a medium- density range.
 15 - 29 du/ac

-&lt;sup>1 See Conservation Element Policies 8.1-1 and 8.1-5
+1 See Conservation Element Policies 8.1-1 and 8.1-5.